-Prerequisite: "C" grade or higher or "Pass" in BOT 102AB or equivalent

-Advanced keyboarding for further development of keyboarding skills to meet professional placement requirements.
-Students will apply intermediate and advanced features of Microsoft Word to create complex business documents with minimum instruction.
+Prerequisite: "C" grade or higher or "Pass" in BOT 102AB or equivalent intermediate and advanced features of Microsoft Word to create complex business documents with minimum instruction.
 Utilizes software for building speed and accuracy on 5-minute timed writings to attain the speed and accuracy required for professional office positions.